volodymyrss/data-analysis/README.md

 *Framework facilitating semantic declarative expression of reproducible data analysis workflows.*

+**Most of all, this project is the test bed for various interesting ways of organizing data analysis.**.

 ## Why?

 We had large linear redundant analysis pipeline (INTEGRAL [OSA](https://www.isdc.unige.ch/integral/analysis)).
 We needed to understand it and make a lot of improvements, try many things - this made the pipeline much more complex.